SudhaMsr/AI-Analytics/README.md

-# EMATM0067 (AI-Analytics)
+# Introduction to AI and Text Analytics - EMATM0067
-## Course Work for Msc Data Science
+## AI Coursework

+This repository contains the project part of coursework for the Introduction to AI course at [University of Bristol](https://www.bristol.ac.uk/) for Msc Data Science students.
+### Question 1:
+(A) The project aim is to explore the given [penguin](https://github.com/ematm0067/2023_24/tree/main/coursework) dataset.

+predicting penguin types

+### Question 2:
+Addressing ethical challenges in data science and AI.

 ![Penguins](https://github.com/allisonhorst/palmerpenguins/blob/master/man/figures/lter_penguins.png)

-# Penguins

-This data is downloaded from [ematm0067](https://github.com/ematm0067/2023_24/tree/main/coursework) As a part of coursework.

 > The goal of coursework using `penguin data` is to provide a great dataset for data exploration, visualization & predicting the penguin type.
 >